Master of Veterinary Biomedical Science

 Research Travel Awards

-These awards will be given based on the merit of the scholarship completed and may be used to defray expenses of traveling to a regional, national, or international meeting to present the completed scholarly work of the student or team of students.
-A single award will be made for a team project.
-The team may decide to send a representative or split the award among the members allowing more than one member to participate in the target professional meeting.
+Awards will be given based on the merit of the scholarship completed and may be used to defray expenses of traveling to a regional, national, or international meeting to present the completed scholarly work of the student or team of graduate students.
+The team may decide to send a representative or split the award among the team members, allowing more than one member to participate in the target professional meeting.
 The students should record the award on their CV.

 To be considered for an LMU MS Research Award, the student must submit an abstract of the work that has been completed, a letter of evaluation from a graduate faculty member familiar with the work, and information on the meeting for which the student(s) plan to present the work.
 Students must submit their own application.